White House cites 'deep concerns' about WHO COVID report, demands early data from China

 “It is imperative that this report be independent, with expert findings free from intervention or alteration by the Chinese government,” Sullivan said.

-“To better understand this pandemic and prepare for the next one, China must make available its data from the earliest days of the outbreak.”
+“To better understand this pandemic and prepare for the next one, China must make available its data from the earliest days of the outbreak,” he said.

 No comment was immediately available from the Chinese embassy in Washington or the WHO.

-Going forward, all countries, including China, should participate in a transparent and robust process for preventing and responding to health emergencies, he said.
+Going forward, all countries, including China, should participate in a transparent and robust process for preventing and responding to health emergencies, Sullivan said.

-Reporting by Ted Hesson, Andrea Shalal and Michael Martina; Editing by Diane Craft and Daniel Wallis
+Reporting by Ted Hesson, Andrea Shalal and Michael Martina; Editing by Daniel Wallis and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.